damienld22/impecJS/README.md

 As you can see, `addChild` is used to put new element as child node of another.

-Fortunately, _ts-render_ provide some function to facilitate the creation of DOM elements or attributes.
+Fortunately, _Impec JS_ provide some function to facilitate the creation of DOM elements or attributes.

 For example you have :
 - `style()` to apply style